Students lounging on Bascom Hill

 Minimum Residence Credit Requirement 36 credits beyond the master’s before taking the preliminary examination

 Minimum Graduate Coursework Requirement 36 credits must be graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244).
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244.

 Overall Graduate GPA Requirement 3.25 GPA required.